 For a legal consultation, call 828.286.3866

-Workers’ compensation is designed to cover all forms of work-related accidents and injuries, including:
+Workers’ compensation is designed to cover most forms of work-related accidents and injuries, including:

 - Being struck by objects or materials